syncfusion-content/wpf-docs/wpf/SfTextBoxExt/Auto-Complete.md

-> Note: Default value of AutoCompleteMode property is None.
+N> Default value of AutoCompleteMode property is None.
 So running the control without specifying this property will not show any suggestions.
 Detailed information about Auto Complete modes will be provided in next section.

 ## Auto Complete Mode